sushil2601/javaScript_practise/REACT.md

                 ->A functional component is just a plain javaScript pure functions that accepts props as an argument and return react element(JSX).

-                ->It run from top to bottom and once the function is returned it can't be keep alive.

                 ->statless components as they simply accept the data and display them.

                 ->Hooks can be used in functional component to make them stateful.